 Other studies have shown that people who exercise outside exercised longer, more often and reaped slight physical and psychological benefits over those who completed similar activity indoors.
 Speculation is that the benefit might have to do with sunlight and getting a healthy dose of vitamin D, which many Americans are lacking due to indoor lifestyles.
 Vitamin D deficiency has been linked to osteoporosis, cancer, high blood pressure, Alzheimer’s, Parkinson’s, depression and more.

 On the next pretty, warm day (or even chilly – invigorating!) roll down the car windows or open the windows in your home.
 Go for a walk, run, or hike.
 Take up gardening and get the added benefit of being able to eat your efforts.
-Go camping under the stars.
+Go camping under the stars and do some heavenly exploration.
 Sit on a park bench and just breathe the fresh air.

 Your brain and body will thank you.